This post may contain affiliate links and ads. Read our disclosure policy here.

 So that sealed the deal – we definitely wanted to try it.

 The next day we were at Epcot.
 It was hot and very very crowded (Food and Wine Festival).
 We had a good time, used up our Fast Passes, and then decided to call it a day and head back to the Fort to let the kids swim.
 We agreed that it was a great time to try out a Minnie Van.
 There was just one problem.
 I didn’t realize you needed special access to get the Minnie Van.
 Nope, unfortunately I had totally missed that precious bit of info.
 I didn’t realize that this service was, as of yet, only available to select resort guests.
-I had never used Uber or Lyft, so the entire process was new to me.
+We had never used Uber or Lyft, so the entire process was new to me.

 I downloaded the Lyft app and didn’t see anything denoting a “Minnie Van” so I just selected a 4-person vehicle and figured a Minnie Van would show up.
 Nope.
 No Minnie Van showed up.
 A gal named Michelle in a Nissan Sentra showed up.
 She was a regular Lyft driver and on that day, Disney had recently changed Lyft/Uber pickup rules and she wasn’t even allowed to drive into the taxi pickup area.
 We had to schlep to the parking lot, out beyond the monorail steps, to find her car.
 Michelle was nice and friendly but when we arrived at Fort Wilderness she was not permitted to drive us past the main entrance.
 A Minnie Van would have been permitted to drop us off back at the Marina where we had parked our golf cart earlier in the day.